dddrrreee/cs140e-win19/labs/lab9-threads/README.md

 show_on_index: true
 ---

-## Overview
+## Writing a non-preemptive threads package

-Big picture:  by the end of this lab you will have a very simple round-robin threading package for both "cooperative" and "pre-emptive"
+Big picture:  by the end of this lab you will have a very simple round-robin threading package for "cooperative" (i.e., non-preemptive) threads.

-threads:
+Recall we split threads into two types:

-  - Cooperative ("non-preemptive") threads run until they explicitly yield the processor.
+  - Non-preemptive threads run until they explicitly yield the processor.

   - Pre-emptive threads only run until interrupted (e.g., by the expiration of their time-slice).

-Cooperative threads make preserving large invariants easy (by default: all code is a critical section, only broken up when you yield) [Atul et al].
-On the other hand, it is hard to verify that every single path through them yields "often enough".
-Pre-emptive threads allow you to not trust the threading code to be well-behaved.
-(Which is why OSes such as Linux and MacOS preempt user processes.)
+Cooperative threads make preserving large invariants easy since, by default, all code is a critical section, only broken up when you yield [Atul et al].
+Their downside is that if they don't yield "often enough" they add large, difficult-to-debug latencies.
+Pre-emptive threads (we will do in a subsequent lab) allow you to eliminate the need to trust that the threading code yields control in a well-behaved way, which is why   multi-user OSes (Linux and MacOS) preempt user processes.

 The main trick for implementing threads of either flavor is *context switching*: